 Big picture thinking is important.
 One must not lose sight of the ultimate goal while performing ordinary tasks in order to achieve it (this is why some experts suggest hiring from the humanities).
 But being “original and inventive” mean nothing if one cannot implement, that is, manage it.
 Zion as a vague, lofty abstraction sounds good on paper (or in scripture), but the steps that must be taken to transform it into a reality is something else entire.
 Ultimately, Sutton finds, “To do the right thing, a leader needs to understand what it takes to do things right, and to make sure they actually get done.”

 Nibley goes as far as to say that Moroni represents “the most charismatic leader,” while Amalickiah is “the most skilled manager.”
 Oddly enough, Nibley describes Amalickiah as possessing a very “skillful oratory, for he was a charming (“flattering” is the word used by the Book of Mormon) and persuasive communicator.”
 Both are apparently charismatic leaders with conflicting agendas.
 To describe one as a leader and the other as a manager does disservice to both titles.
 Nibley goes even further with a rather absurd point: “It is at this time in Book of Mormon history that the word management makes its only appearances (three of them) in all the scriptures.”
 These three include Moroni’s changes among Nephite “management” (Alma 49:11), Korihor’s ideology (Alma 30:17), and the rise of the old Nephite coalition (Helaman 6:39).
 The ominous implication is that Amalickiah’s evil intentions are due to his association with management.
 Yet, these three instances should not raise any alarms.
 The 1828 Webster’s Dictionary defines “management” as “conduct; administration; manner of treating, directing or carrying on; as the management of a family or of a farm; the management of state affairs.”
 This definition fits the usage in Alma 49:11 and Helaman 6:39.
-Webster’s provides another definition that corresponds with Korihor’s “management of the creature” (Alma 30:17): “Cunning practice.”
+Webster’s provides another definition that may correspond well with Korihor’s “management of the creature” (Alma 30:17): “Cunning practice.”
 Furthermore, the term “management” between the sixteenth and twentieth centuries was largely rooted in the family and was commonly defined as exhibiting care, efficiency and industry, progressive improvement, and accounting and recording.
 Nothing about the text’s usage should make one view management as sinister.

 The word “management” often brings to mind Frederick Taylor’s scientific management: a model based on centralized authority, top-down implementation via expert planners, and a near mechanical view of human nature.
 According to Princeton economist Thomas C. Leonard, Taylor’s scientific management was an ideological darling of his progressive contemporaries.
 In their view, Taylorism brought a scientific sophistication to the unruly and chaotic practice of business management.
 By shifting authority to the planning department, progressives believed they could design the workplace to produce more efficiently.
 The erosion of workforce autonomy began as Taylor applied his time and motion studies to various work activities, including the “science of shoveling.”
 This technocratic outlook reduced workers to nothing more than cogs in a well-oiled machine.
 “In the past, the man has been first,” declared Taylor, “in the future, the system must be first.”
 However, this mechanic’s vision of the organization has been seriously challenged in numerous studies since the 1930s.
 Despite its flaws, Elton Mayo’s research influenced the nature of organizational studies for years to come.
 Over the next several decades, academics began to move away from the mechanistic set-up of Taylorism and toward a more fluid, organic structure.
 It was discovered that such a model allowed for increased adaptation, creativity, and innovation.
 This emerging design was characterized by decentralization, employee autonomy and decision-making, minimal regulations, and multidirectional communication.
 Companies like Google and Zappos have taken this organizational approach, landing them in Fortune’s 2012 list “100 Best Companies to Work For.”
 When one has a Taylorist definition of management, it is easy to understand why the concept seems so repugnant.
 However, such a view is outdated and fails to take into account some of the greatest minds in management.

 Peter Drucker (1909-2005) is one of the most influential management thinkers of all time as well as “the most cited management writer in the textbooks, exceeding that of Abraham Maslow, Max Weber, and Frank and Lillian Gilbreth, both in terms of the number of textbooks and the number of references cited within each textbook.”
 His influence has been felt worldwide, particularly in Japan during the post-war boom and even recently with the release of the novel/film/anime Moshidora (short for “What If the Female Manager of a High School Baseball Team Read Drucker’s Management?”).
 His outlook on management was that of a liberal art—“‘liberal’ because it deals with the fundamentals of knowledge, self-knowledge, wisdom, and leadership; ‘art’ because it is also concerned with practice and application.
 Managers draw on all the knowledges and insights of the humanities and the social sciences—on psychology and philosophy, on economics and history, on ethics—as well as on the physical sciences.
 But they have to focus this knowledge on effectiveness and results.”
 If Zion is the goal of the saints, then management will and must play a key role.
 Modern Zion, it seems, will be far removed from the rather small, agrarian-based paradise that Nibley often purports it to be.
 The creation of a high-functioning, morality-and-equality-producing, high-living-standards-developing global network of local communities will rely much more on local management and knowledge workers than on a centralized authority.
 Stewardships, city building, and becoming “one heart and one mind” (Moses 7:18) will require organization and, consequently, management on multiple levels.
-Recent evidence shows that proper management—one focused on long-term goals with short-term performance benchmarks, incentives and training, and monitoring data for improvements—yields increases in organizations’ productivity and prosperity.
+Recent evidence shows that proper management—one focused on long-term goals with short-term performance benchmarks, incentives and training, and monitoring data for improvements—yields increases in organizations’ productivity and prosperity (difficult to have “no poor among them” if the whole community is, you know, poor).
 Results—that dreaded word—are necessary and largely the focus of management.
 “To be sure, the fundamental task of management,” wrote Drucker, “remains the same: to make people capable of joint performance through common goals, common values, the right structure, and the training and development they need to perform and to respond to change.”
 Elsewhere, he explained, “Management is about human beings.
 Its task is to make people capable of joint performance, to make their strengths effective and their weaknesses irrelevant.
 This is what organization is all about, and it is the reason that management is the critical, determining factor.”
 Drucker’s view of management is the reason Harvard’s (and fellow Mormon) Clayton M. Christensen can say that the “values that underpin Mormon leadership” are “the same ones espoused by Harvard Business School.”
 It is also worth noting that Mormons have played a major role in the development of modern management, from Christensen to Stephen Covey to John Zenger.

 Finally, even though the words of an honors student are used to make his point, Nibley’s view of business as nothing more than a Cain-like ambition to “get gain” grossly misunderstands and distorts the nature of business.
 While this particular student may not wish “to help the Lord’s kingdom grow” with his financial success, I’m willing to bet most Mormon business students (including me) choose their major on the assumption that they will have to support a family.
 The April 2013 Salary Survey from the National Association of Colleges and Employers (NACE) found that technical majors such as engineering and computer sciences were the highest paid majors for the Class of 2013.
 Business majors were paid significantly more than education or humanities majors.
 Management was also one of the highest paid industries of 2013.
 Choosing a field that holds a higher potential for familial financial security is not something that should be frowned upon or judged harshly.
 Furthermore, Drucker recognized that the purpose of a business is simply “to create a customer…It is the customer who determines what a business is.
 It is the customer alone whose willingness to pay for a good or for a service converts economic resources into wealth, things into good.”
 While it may be easier to remember the spectacular business debacles like Enron, this is largely because they are rare occurrences compared to the majority of honest businesses and service providers.
 The so-called “profit motive” was called into question by Drucker, who saw its existence as “highly doubtful” and “irrelevant.”
 Yet, Drucker realized that profits are “crucial—for society even more than for the individual business…Profit is not the explanation, cause, or rationale of business behavior and business decisions, but the test of their validity.
 If archangels instead of businessmen sat in directors’ chairs, they would still have to be concerned with profitability, despite their total lack of personal interest in making profits.”
 This is why Nobel laureate Milton Friedman saw profits as “an end from the private point of view” and “a means from the social point of view.”
 Contrary to the view that high profits come by means of Gordon Gekko-like greed, evidence is mounting that conscious and purposeful business is actually correlated with higher profitability.